telerik/maui-docs/controls/checkbox/styling.md

 ![CheckBox Stroke Thickness](images/checkbox-features.png)

-## Turn off the animation
+## Remove the Animation

-The CheckBox control exposes a `IsAnimated` (`bool`) property that allows to turn off the animations during state transitions.
+The CheckBox control exposes a `IsAnimated` (`bool`) property that allows to remove the animations during state transitions.
 The default value is `True`.

 ## See Also